Students meeting employers at career fair

 HireJayhawks Registration

 New employers may register through HireJayhawks.
-Allow up to one business day for account activation.
+Allow up to one to two business days for account review and activation.

 Unable to register?
 Contact us at kucareer@ku.edu to request access.